Practice Manager, PAC-UK, London and South East.

 Are you passionate about improving the lives of adopted and other permanently placed children and young people, and their families?

-PAC-UK’s Child and Family Service offers specialist therapeutic interventions for families whose children experienced significant separations and loss, and more often than not developmental trauma prior to their adoptive/permanent placement.
-The provision of ‘Non-Violent Resistance’ groups for parents is very much part of what is offered too.
-PAC-UK has received consistent ratings of an ‘Outstanding’ Adoption Support Agency by Ofsted.
+PAC-UK’s Child and Family Service offers specialist therapeutic interventions for families whose children experienced significant separations and loss, as well as developmental trauma prior to their adoptive/permanent placement.
+The provision of ‘Non-Violent Resistance’ (NVR) groups for parents is very much part of what is offered too.
+PAC-UK has received consistent ratings of ‘Outstanding’ Adoption Support Agency by Ofsted.

-You will manage the practice of the service, build strong relationships with the therapists of the Child and Family team, as well as the Head of Service and other managers within PAC-UK and Family Action.
-You will also liaise with referring Regional Adoption Agencies.
+As Practice Manager of this service, you will manage the practice of the service in partnership with the Head of the Child and Family Service, by building strong relationships with the therapists of the team, with the other managers within PAC-UK and Family Action, and with referring Regional Adoption Agencies.

-You will be a highly motivated, enthusiastic and committed to enabling children and families to reach their full potential.
+You will be a highly motivated, enthusiastic and committed to enabling children and families to process difficulties and traumas, so that they can reach more of their full potential.
 You will have a specific interest and experience of managing the practice of a therapeutic service, including groups for parents.

-You will have strong verbal and written communications skills, experience of delivering in person as well as virtual therapy and support, for example through Teams, Zoom and telephone counselling if needed.
+You will have strong verbal and written communications skills, good numeric skills, and experience of delivering in person as well as virtual supervision.

-You will have a relevant qualification in social work, therapy or psychology.
+You will have a relevant qualification in therapy, psychology or social work.

-You will join an established, supportive, and high-performing service and can thrive in an innovative, non-hierarchal organisation that values your opinion, encourages learning, and has the needs of children and families at its core.
-You’ll join us at our Head Office, an accessible and convenient location, close to a range of amenities and transport links and based on the border of Hackney and Islington.
+You will join an established, supportive service within an innovative organisation that encourages learning and has the needs of children and families at its core.
+You will join us at our Head Office, an accessible location close to a range of amenities and transport links and based on the border of Hackney and Islington.

 Appointments are subject to Family Action receiving a satisfactory disclosure from the Disclosure and Barring Service.